DPO Symptoms: What to Expect From 1 to 12 Days Past Ovulation

 - Raised basal body temperature, and/or changes in blood pressure and heart rate.
 During pregnancy, the body pumps more blood to carry nutrients to the fetus, which can cause changes in temperature, blood pressure, or heart rate.

-Some women cannot explain any specific symptoms or changes in their bodies, but they intuitively feel that something is “off:” they describe it as feeling unlike themselves or different than usual.
+Some people cannot explain any specific symptoms or changes in their bodies, but they intuitively feel that something is “off:” they describe it as feeling unlike themselves or different than usual.

 Want to explore DPO symptoms in more depth?
 Check out our dedicated DPO guides: